 - We measure success by the advances that we can contribute to the elimination of workplace illnesses.

-Our sincere thanks to previous serving Board Members: Charles Steer, Melanie Windust, Ryk Ecksteen and Caroline Langley.
+Our sincere thanks to previous serving Board Members: Charles Steer, Melanie Windust, Ryk Ecksteen, Caroline Langley, Andrew Bennett and Philip Hibbs.